 What were the arguments for and against suffrage?

-After completing the lessons in this unit, students will be able to: State arguments for and against suffrage for women in the 19th and early 20th centuries
+State arguments for and against suffrage for women in the 19th and early 20th centuries

 Give examples of how those arguments were expressed in a variety of media